Bankruptcy Frequently Asked Questions

 How do I rebuild my credit after bankruptcy?

-As long as you complete the bankruptcy and follow the bankruptcy rules, you will receive a bankruptcy discharge.
-Discharge is the goal of bankruptcy.
 When you receive your discharge order, your discharged creditors cannot act to collect against you.
-Discharged debts may include credit cards, payday loans, medical bills, repossessions and charge offs.
+This helps to build your credit because you will no longer be legally liable for discharged debts.
 A bankruptcy will stay on your credit report for 8 to 10 years.
-However, most clients find their credit scores improve after their bankruptcy case is discharged.
-This is because many of their debts have been negatively reported.
+However, most clients find their credit scores improve shortly after their bankruptcy case is discharged.
+This is because many of their debts had been negatively reported, and the bankruptcy may clear the negative remarks.
 You can continue to rebuild your credit by paying your bills on time.
-Some companies offer to help you remove inaccuracies from your credit report, but you can do this on your own by writing to the company falsely reporting your debt and the credit reporting agencies.
+Some companies offer to help you remove inaccuracies from your credit report to further improve scores, but you can do this on your own by writing to the company falsely reporting your debt and the credit reporting agencies.